 Facebook has relaxed its outright ban on CBD products indeed.
 In a way, advertisers are allowed to run ads for topical hemp across Facebook.
 Advertisers can run ads that direct to landing pages that feature ingestible hemp and topical CBD.
 But the ads cannot specifically feature those products.
 Facebook is still prohibiting ads for ingestible CBD, including ads that direct to landing pages with those products.

 Alongside its mother Facebook, Instagram denies and even penalizes companies attempting to advertise CBD products on the platform.
-That said, as Facebook and Instagram ads set up are in the same system, so it should be supposed to work if the Facebook ads piece is approved.
+That said, as Facebook and Instagram ads set up are in the same system, it should be supposed to work if the Facebook ads piece is approved.

 Situation: B, C, D